gnfrazier/gnfrazier.github.io/_posts/2018-1-27-pdf-python.md

 The ones I found most useful were Tabula for the body/itemization of invoices, and pdfminer for any other content.

 When I am highly experimental my workflow is to use a conda environment with a jupyter notebook.
 I break apart lines of code in different cells while figuring them out, then build method blocks as I go.
-Finish a section, build a `def` block, restart the kernal and move on to the next one.
+Finish a section, build a `def` block, restart the kernel and move on to the next one.
 Simply because of difficulty getting conda to install some of the above libraries I abandoned some of them.
 Unfortunately Slate and Textract fell into this category.
 They looked the most promising and had decent documentation and nice API's.

 #### Tabula

-I was blown away with how easy Tabula handles tables in PDFs.
-For invoices this is usually the body of the invoice where items or services are itemized on a line basis.
+I was blown away by how easy Tabula handles tables in PDFs.
+For invoices, this is usually the body of the invoice where items or services are itemized on a line basis.

 Tabula intends the table data from the PDF to go into a pandas dataframe, which is fantastic